raychat/sms-service/README.md

 | 2  | User Pass  |
 | 3  | Other  |

-You can check this types in your client and ask user for token or user pass.
+You can check this types in your client and ask user to register token or username & password.

-After that:
+After that

-Add YourWebserviceName.js to './gateways' - it name must be that name what you added to gateways.json file:
+Add YourWebserviceName.js to './gateways' - its name must be that name what you added to gateways.json file:

 And use ./gateways/sample js for writing your codes.

  ## How to use?